Section A: UK Visa Fee Increases April 2026

 UK visa fees vary by factors like visa category, visa length, service level and where the payment is taken.
 The amount you pay needs to match the published rate on the day you submit the application, not the day it is decided.
 So double check you are using the current figure, including any local currency conversion, because paying the wrong amount can delay processing and may render your application invalid.

-The following tables set out the current UK visa fees, by application type.
-As well as listing current UK visa fees, the tables also detail application fees for settlement, sponsorship and premium processing services.
+As well as applicant visa and settlement fees, the tables also include nationality, sponsorship and optional premium service charges for reference.
 As these are subject to ongoing change, applicants are advised to check the Home Office website for the most recent fees or to contact our UK immigration advisers for guidance on a specific application.
-Figures reflect Home Office immigration and nationality fees from 1 July 2025, with sponsorship priority updates effective 11 November 2025.

 1. UK Work Visa Fees – Applications Made Overseas